fuse-open/docs/articles/basics/installation-and-quickstart.md

 After Fuse is done downloading all the required packages, the preview viewport is started, and you'll notice that all we have to start with is a white background.

-### Logging in

-You can log in to Fuse using your Fuse account.
-Click the log in button in the top right corner of Fuse to log in.
-If you have a Fuse professional license this is required in order to access the visual tooling that is a part of Fuse Studio.

 ### Making some changes

 To open the project in your text editor, either click the "Project" tab and select `MainView.ux` or open the project folder directly from your text editor.